 What’s presented by restaurants as “local food” these days is really a fusion of our unique culinary heritage, and Jamaican, Honduran and southern Cuban dishes.
 Even our rice ‘n beans, made with coconut milk and red beans, is Jamaican in origin.
 English culinary influence is minimal—probably most evident in our spice bun and fruitcake.
 We still snack on meat patties and coco bread, tinned corn beef sandwiches and little sweets like coconut drops and homemade peppermints.

 We also have our seasons – wahoo season lures men into playing hooky in February, when what we call “queenfish” are running at their peak.
 Tuna season comes in April and May.
 Land crabs, now scarce, come out after the first spring rains in April and May (we hope!).
 Conch season is open between November and May, with strict limits.
 Lobster has an even shorter season today, from December 1 until February 28.
 Mango season is a whole other subject – from late June until early September, we have mango madness, choosing from than 40 varieties today.

-This is the another article in our ongoing series about Caribbean cuisine.
-The writer lives in the Cayman Islands and is the author of Tortuga Rum Fever Caribbean Party Cookbook.
+This is another article in our ongoing series about Caribbean cuisine.
+Barbara Currie Dailey lives in the Cayman Islands and is the author of Tortuga Rum Fever Caribbean Party Cookbook.
 She is now working on a book about Caymanian cooking.
 We thank her for her excellent contribution.